Terms of Sale

 15.1 Assignment and other dealings.

-mortgage, charge, subcontract or deal in any other manner with all
+charge, subcontract or deal in any other manner with all or any of

 (b)The Customer may not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract without the prior written consent of the Supplier.